Torcida organizada: Differences between Torcidas and the Barras Bravas and Ultras

-Generally speaking, the torcidas organizadas have a different supporting style to the barra bravas and ultras: they sing all the time, usually the anthem of the club or songs that are known even to those that are not part of a torcida.
+Generally speaking, the torcidas organizadas have a different supporting style to the barra bravas and ultras: firstly, torcidas wear their own uniforms when attending games rather than the club's uniforms, sometimes it is a color that differs from their club's primary color, e.g. Palmeiras Mancha Verde wears white while Torcida Jovem (Sport Recife) wears yellow as opposed to the club's red-and-black.
+Additionally, they sing all the time, usually the anthem of the club or songs that are known even to those that are not part of a torcida.
 These songs are usually played along with drum beats and other musical instruments, although most are not allowed inside the stadiums.
 Other significant differences are the enormous flags that are made and expected by everyone in the stadiums.
 The torcidas usually display a team logo, or even a gigantic team shirt, but a constant in these flags is a reference to the torcida that made them.

 The reason why torcidas constantly sing is because they believe it is important to support the team, no matter what is occurring on the field.
 That is why it is so common to see the crowd singing, even if the opposing team has just scored a goal.
 However, during the half-time, the torcidas tend to organize small protests that are directed to the team manager or the team president, in order to express their dissatisfaction with recent decisions or even long-standing unfulfilled promises.

 As for what concerns the players, the torcidas usually try not to point out a player who is not putting all of his best efforts to work.
 As matter of fact, many supporters who belong to torcidas cannot stand anyone around them criticizing the players, which often results in brawls in the middle of the crowd.
 However, it is quite common for torcidas to ask for a substitution, generally just by chanting the name of the player they wish to see playing.
 Although some believe such practice seems to diminish the other players' efforts, this situation is quite common in stadiums.

 Some Brazilian Torcidas have organized themselves in a manner that resemble more like barra bravas or European ultras.
 Most notably, Geral do Grêmio - the largest of Grêmio one of the largest in Brazil - is styled after the Platinean barra bravas.